Vasu77df/MegaRAID-RAID-Signature-Cleaner/README.md

 - Login to the server as root

-- Password: americaneagle2020
+- Password: *americaneagle2020*

 - navigate to *root* directory

-- raid_clear.sh by entering the cmd
+- run raid_clear.sh script by entering the cmd

 ```console
 root@localhost:~$ bash raid_clear.sh
 ```
- - or by making the file executable
+ - or by make the file executable and run it this way!

  ```console
  root@localhost:~$ chmod +x raid_clear.sh